xueyue2333/Im2frac/readme.md

 | **Input** | After step 3.1, the generated `.pcd` files are saved in `im2pcd/outputs`. |
 | **Launch MATLAB** | Run `pcd2frac/mainFun.m`.                                                 |

+Multiple pcd files will be exported.
+View it using point cloud visualization software such as cloudCompare.